Skip to main content

 Scope admins

-Scope admins can manage only the scopes assigned to them.
-They can tune repositories, connections, spend settings, and channel targeting for those scopes, but they cannot manage the full workspace.
+admins can manage only the scopes assigned to them.
+They can tune repositories, connections, spend settings, and channel targeting for those scopes, but they cannot manage the full workspace or admin-only web surfaces such as Automations, Sandboxes, or workspace user management.

 Scope admins cannot edit the Base Scope.
-The Base Scope remains reserved for global admins.
+The Base Scope remains reserved for global admins, although scope admins can still view it in read-only mode.

 What each role can do